Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

-In this manuscript we describe and demonstrate a quantum simulation experiment along these lines, using cold atoms in a doubly-driven 1D quasicrystal to explore the phase diagram of 2D integer quantum Hall matter illuminated with intense light of tunable polarization \cite{Bai_PhysRevB.111.115163}.
-The quantum simulation depends on a cross-dimensional correspondence mapping a 1D quasicrystal to and from a 2D electron gas in the integer quantum Hall regime~\cite{harper_single_1955, Hofstadter_OG_PhysRevB.14.2239, kraus_quasiperiodicityTranscend_2016}, in which the quasicrystal encodes the additional dimension in its phasonic degree of freedom~\cite{kraus_quasiperiodicityTranscend_2016, Aubry_1980}.
-The Aubry-André localization phase transition in 1D \cite{aubry1980analyticity} corresponds to a 90-degree rotation of directional conductivity in the 2D model (Fig.~\ref{fig:setup}(b)) \cite{Hofstadter_OG_PhysRevB.14.2239, Barelli_PhysRevLett.83.5082, Sun_Ralston_1991,Itzler_Bojko_Chaikin_1992, Itzler_Danner_Bojko_Chaikin_1994, supp_mat}, which was recently proposed to be potentially observable in strained Moiré materials~\cite{Paul_PhysRevLett.132.246402, Paul_Crowley_2024_interaction}.
-This mapping, which we extend to a time-dependent context, also enables the counter-intuitive realization of polarized driving in one dimension.
-A time-dependent dipolar electric field in the 1D quasicrystal maps to an electric field along one dimension in the 2D Hofstadter model, and a time-dependent phasonic mode in the quasicrystal maps to an electric field along the other dimension in 2D (Fig.~\ref{fig:setup}(a)).
-The combination of both modulations with variable amplitude and relative phase in 1D then directly corresponds to tunably polarized laser illumination of the 2D integer quantum Hall model.
-The resulting quantum simulator is capable of exploring polarization-dependent light-induced phase transitions at extremely strong effective drive amplitudes.
+In this manuscript we describe and demonstrate an experiment along these lines, using cold atoms in a doubly-driven 1D quasicrystal to explore the phase diagram of \rr{2D Bloch electrons in a high magnetic field} illuminated with intense light of tunable polarization \cite{Bai_PhysRevB.111.115163}.
+This depends on a cross-dimensional correspondence mapping a 1D quantum quasicrystal to and from a 2D electron gas in the integer quantum Hall regime~\cite{harper_single_1955, Hofstadter_OG_PhysRevB.14.2239, kraus_quasiperiodicityTranscend_2016, Jagannathan}, in which the quasicrystal encodes the additional dimension in its phasonic degree of freedom~\cite{kraus_quasiperiodicityTranscend_2016, Aubry_1980}.
+The Aubry-André localization phase transition in 1D \cite{aubry1980analyticity} corresponds to a 90-degree rotation of directional conductivity in the 2D model (Fig.~\ref{fig:setup}\rr{(a)}) \cite{Hofstadter_OG_PhysRevB.14.2239, Barelli_PhysRevLett.83.5082, Sun_Ralston_1991,Itzler_Bojko_Chaikin_1992, Itzler_Danner_Bojko_Chaikin_1994, supp_mat}, which was recently proposed to be potentially observable in strained Moiré materials \rr{even in the presence of interactions}~\cite{Paul_PhysRevLett.132.246402, Paul_Crowley_2024_interaction}.
+This mapping, which is extended here to a time-dependent context, also enables the counter-intuitive realization of polarized driving in one dimension.
+A time-dependent dipolar electric field in the 1D quasicrystal maps to an electric field along one dimension in the 2D Hofstadter model, and a time-dependent phasonic mode in the quasicrystal maps to an electric field along the other dimension in 2D (Fig.~\ref{fig:setup}\rr{(b)}).
+The combination of both modulations with variable amplitude and relative phase in 1D then directly corresponds to tunably polarized laser illumination of the 2D \ad{Hofstadter model}.
+The \dw{experiment} is capable of exploring polarization-dependent light-induced quantum phase transitions at extremely strong effective drive amplitudes.